bclenet/BEP028_BIDSprov/examples/dcm2niix/README.md

 See the `dcm2niix.prov.jsonld` file.

-Some limitations :
-* for now, the values of Activities `Used` keys only refer to the first dicom file of a series, although each activity should be linked to all the data it actually used (i.e.: all dicom files in a directory in our case).
+## Limitations

+### `Used` key for activities

+Although the BIDS-Prov spec mentions:

+> Used : OPTIONAL.
+UUID.
+Identifier of an entity used by this activity (the corresponding Entity must be defined with its own Entity record).

+We added entities as a list in to link all the dicom files of a directory to the corresponding conversion activity.

+### High number of dicom files

-* as there is a high number of dicom files (384 in `acq1/` and 5460 in `acq2/`), we did not create an entity for each of these.
+As there is a high number of dicom files (384 in `acq1/` and 5460 in `acq2/`), we did not create an entity for each of these.
 Only the first three files of each directory were represented.